96boards/website/_product/mezzanine/shiratech-bosch/README.md

 product_specification: "mezzanine"
 product: true
 product_short_desc: "The new Shiratech Bosch Sensor Mezzanine adds full sensing capabilities to the 96boards platform, including pressure and environmental sensors, accelerometer, magnometer and a hub sensor for design and evaluation purposes."
-product_long_desc: |-
-    The new Shiratech Bosch Sensor Mezzanine adds full sensing capabilities to the 96boards platform, including pressure and environmental sensors, accelerometer, magnometer and a hub sensor for design and evaluation purposes.
-The following Bosch sensors are assembled on the mezzanine: BHI160 – Sensor HUB with integrated IMU, BMM150 – Geomagnetic sensor, BMP388 – Digital pressure sensor, BME680 – Gas, pressure, temperature and humidity sensor, BMA456 – Triaxial acceleration sensor
 product_images:
   - shiratech-bosch-front-sd.jpg
   - shiratech-bosch-back-sd.jpg